marouanosb/MultiUserLogin/README.md

 # MultiUserLogin
-Multi-user login system using Django.
+Multi-user login system using Django using proxy models and groups permissions to limit access to certain views depending on the user's type.

 # Example users :
 ## Utilisateurs :